Ayr

 The Royal Burgh of Ayr in the south-west of Scotland is situated on the Firth of

 Clyde and is the largest coastal town in South Ayrshire.
+It’s a lively and active town

-Ayr Shopping
+Ayr shopping

 This famous county town offers excellent shopping facilities and counts branches